 And then you feel guilty and begin telling yourself why you shouldn’t have eaten it all, even though you’re happily satisfied.
 And now you feel bad.
 “Well, I totally didn’t need to eat all that.”

 Or you eat that cookie without hesitation, until your friend starts talking about how she is going to workout extra hard the next day to burn off those cookie calories.
 And now you think, “Maybe I should too.”

 Should you drink that second glass of wine?
 Why is she ordering a salad?
 If I finish this entire plate does that make me gluttonous…or just hungry?

 Food comparison and food shaming.
 It sucks the life out of experiences and our relationships with others.
 Sometimes it’s consciously, and sometimes it’s subconscious – we don’t even know we’re doing it until we step back to realize it or somebody calls us out on it.
 So how do we overcome it and start to associate food with nourishment, joy, and something to share with those we love instead of something used to condemn ourselves and others?

-We stop looking at food as something to control and manipulate and instead view food as a gift from God..graciously given to us so we can nourish our bodies well.
+We stop looking at food as something to control and manipulate and instead view food as a gift..graciously given to us so we can nourish our bodies well.
 Given to us so we can thrive.
 Given to us to fully enjoy because it tastes awesome.
 Given to us so we can have the energy and passion and ambition to be who we were fully created to be.